GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 #### Resources for Formerly Incarcerated Persons

-_More than 650,000 people are released from prison every year, but studies show that the recidivism rate is at nearly 66 percent.
-While many government agencies offer guidance for the formerly incarcerated, we believe this issue is so high profile in society today that it warrants further exploration by 10x._
+<p class="text-italic">More than 650,000 people are released from prison every year, but studies show that the recidivism rate is at nearly 66 percent.
+While many government agencies offer guidance for the formerly incarcerated, we believe this issue is so high profile in society today that it warrants further exploration by 10x.</p>

-_For example, we have observed that there is no centralized, government-led resource for formerly incarcerated individuals to learn about reentry services, social safety net programs, or record expungement -- services that help keep people out of the prison system.
-10x will explore current government offerings in this space and investigate creating a centralized resource to help support both individuals leaving prison and the network of local and national nonprofit organizations dedicated to supporting their reentry._
+<p class="text-italic">For example, we have observed that there is no centralized, government-led resource for formerly incarcerated individuals to learn about reentry services, social safety net programs, or record expungement -- services that help keep people out of the prison system.
+10x will explore current government offerings in this space and investigate creating a centralized resource to help support both individuals leaving prison and the network of local and national nonprofit organizations dedicated to supporting their reentry.</p>

 #### Why Bet on This?